irsbugs/cmrt/Simulation Website.md

 ### Apache2 Environmental Variables

 The `/etc/apache2` directory contains the file `envvars` i.e. environmental variables.
 This file is edited so the User and Group are `cmrailtr`.
-Later, with the installation of WordPress, all WordPress files and folders will have the owner and group of `cmrailtr`.
+Later, with the installation of WordPress, all WordPress files and directories will have the owner and group of `cmrailtr`.
 This makes it easier to do backup's etc., of WordPress from the home directory.
 The changes to `envvars` are:
 ```
 export APACHE_RUN_USER=www-data
 export APACHE_RUN_GROUP=www-data